Preventing Unintentional Weight Loss

 I want to take a moment to tell you it’s OK to ditch the diets.
 Particularly those of you who are so health conscious that you cringe at the idea of adding big dollop of butter to someone’s oatmeal.
 Please hear me out.

 If those “healthy foods” aren’t eaten, they will lose weight, they will get worse, and sometimes… sometimes foods perceived as “less healthy” are exactly the kinds of “health foods” a sick, frail older adult needs.
 Focus on the immediate issue at hand.
-And that is STOPPING unintended weight loss.
+And that is STOPPING unintentional weight loss.

 Now this is the tricky part and why I want all of you to have access to a geriatric dietitian.
 Food is medicine.
 It can be complicated (it’s why it takes so much schooling to be a dietitian!).